polywrap/wrap-integrations/protocol/substrate/README.md

 This is a Substrate signer plugin for web based javascript environments.
 It hooks into the polkadot-js browser plugin to access accounts and signing services

-### test-env

-A javascript package for starting up a docker image running a Substrate test chain.
-This also contains the code for the chain itself which can be modified if needed.

-### mock-polkadot-js-extension

-To allow for testing the signer-provider and rpc-wrapper in non-browser environments this package can be used to inject a mock extension into a the environment.

 ## Developer Setup

 This project uses yarn workspaces.
 Before making changes run